SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 ```

 > Note:
-> This example is for showcasing the usage of a custom action.
+> This example showcases the usage of a custom action.
 The best practice that we recommend is to use only `Press` and `EnterText` actions when simulating user interactions.
 >
 >

-Besides having user-defined functions, the example also contains two matchers.
+Besides user-defined functions, the example also contains two matchers.
 As the parameter of the `has` method accepts the same types as the `matchers` property, this part could directly be rewritten as:

 ``` js
 ...